 With an expected 12-month lifespan (likely as long as the lease), Piazza Sociale is what Besnard calls “éphémère,” French for pop-up, though he doesn’t quite like that term.
 “It could end up being longer depending on how things play out,” he adds.

-With physical distancing measures in place, the restaurant has set a 250-person capacity cap, which would make it one of the largest full-service, sit-down restaurants in town, and a good no-reservation-needed option.
-Before restaurants were mandated to maintain two metres’ distance between clients, the space could have accommodated 1,000 at once.
+With physical distancing measures in place, the restaurant has set a 250-person capacity cap, which would make it one of the largest full-service, sit-down restaurants in town, and an excellent no-reservations-needed option.
+Before restaurants were mandated to maintain two metres of distance between clients, the space could have accommodated 1,000 at once.

-Le Cathcart — part of a broader revitalization project for Esplanade PVM — opened to the public in January, becoming the third food hall to grace the city in a span of just six months.
-(Le Central, nearby Place des Arts, opened in September 2019, and Time Out Market, in the top floor of downtown’s Eaton Centre, opened in November 2019.)
-Felled by the pandemic, the food halls were all forced to close in March, until each reopened in early to mid July.
+Le Cathcart — part of a broader revitalization project for Esplanade PVM — opened to the public in January, becoming the third food hall to grace the city in just six months.
+(Le Central, nearby Place des Arts, opened in September 2019, and Time Out Market, on the top floor of downtown’s Eaton Centre, opened in November 2019.)
+Felled by the pandemic, the food halls were all forced to close in March until they each reopened in early to mid-July.

 For now, Piazza Sociale will be open for lunch and dinner, but as of October may be adding brunch to the lineup.